CaptainSparrow17/OBSIDIAN-NOTES/MSP/Microsoft 365/MS-102 -Tenent.md

 ### Concepts of using Microsoft Graph with PowerShell management
+Simply put Microsoft Graph is Rest API that can interact with data in microsoft 365 including all apps, windows, users and all other intitities.
+What type of data?
+All data exposed or available.

-Simply put Microsoft Graph is Rest API that can interact with data in microsoft 365 including all apps Microsoft Graph provides APIs to allow us to get this type of data in very secure manner.
+Microsoft Graph provides APIs to allow us to get this type of data in very secure manner.
 ![](../../Attachements/Pasted%20image%2020251026181632.png)